 There are four IO Libraries included in Agilent IO Libraries Suite; each of them allows you to programmatically control instruments, send commands to them, and receive responses and data.
 The Agilent IO Libraries Suite Online Help provides guidelines to help you choose among these libraries; in general, VISA and VISA COM are recommended for new development.

 Agilent VISA

-Agilent VISA (Virtual Instrument Software Architecture) can be used to develop I/O applications and instrument drivers that are interoperable with many other VISA applications from many vendors, and that comply with IVI Foundation standards (formerly VXIplug&play standards).
+Agilent VISA (Virtual Instrument Software Architecture) is used to develop I/O applications and instrument drivers that are interoperable with VISA applications from other vendors, and that comply with IVI Foundation standards (formerly VXIplug&play standards).